Stephen340/Retro-Learner/README.md

 Running a demo is simple.

 Bring all 8 .pth models into the Retro-Learner workspace.
-There are four demo files:
+There are four demo files (MtS = Mario to Sonic, StM = Sonic to Mario):

 ### Demo Files
 #### Mario_Demo.py